tinruufu/friction/README.md

-you can show a menu for filtering and rotation options by pressing o or clicking or tapping a link hidden in the bottom left of the screen (it'll appear when you hover over it)
+you can show a menu for filtering and rotation options by pressing o or clicking or tapping a link hidden in the bottom left of the screen (it'll appear when you hover over it, on touch devices you'll just have to hit the bottom left corner blind)

 the filtering is pretty stupid, it just checks to see if your query is present in the file's path, ignoring case